-Connect a simple circuit with a long spool (80 $\pm$ 20 meters) of coaxial cable as shown below.
-Be sure you include the 50 $\Omega$ terminating resistor at the scope channel 1.
+Connect a simple circuit with a long spool (80 \pm 20 meters) of coaxial cable as shown below.
+Be sure you include the 50 Ω terminating resistor at the scope channel 1.

-- a.
+a.
 Obtain a sine wave from the function generator.
 Set the frequency to 10 kHz.
-What do you observe on each channel? - b.
+What do you observe on each channel?

+b.
 Do the same experiment, but at higher frequencies.
-Try several between 100 kHz and 1 MHz.
-What additional effect appears?
-Can you qualitatively explain what you observe? - c.
-Remove the 50 $\Omega$ termination at the oscilloscope and repeat the experiment.
+Try several between 100 kHz and 1 c.
+Remove the 50 Ω termination at the oscilloscope and repeat the experiment.